 Just head to the releases page and download the latest version for you platform.
-There are builds available for Linux (amd64 and arm), Windows (32 and 64 bits) and macOS.
+There are builds available for Linux (Intel and ARM, 32 and 64 bits), Windows (Intel 32 and 64 bits) and macOS (Intel 64 bits).

 If you have any issues with these binaries, or need a binary for a different platform, please open an issue